framework-one/fw1-clj/README.md

 You can specify a different port like this:

+    boot run -p 8111

+or:

     PORT=8111 boot run

-In your main namespace -- `main.clj` in the example here -- the call to `(fw1/start)` can be passed configuration parameters either as a map or as an arbitrary number of inline key / value pairs:
+In your main namespace -- `main.clj` in the example here -- the call to `(fw1/start)` can be passed configuration parameters either as a map (preferred) or as an arbitrary number of inline key / value pairs (legacy support):

 * `:after` - a function (taking / returning `rc`) which will be called after invoking any controller
 * `:application-key` - the namespace prefix for the application, default none.